A supersized 'Firefly Lane' season 2 is on its way, and the trailer has *finally* dropped

-The publication also revealed a few other newbies to expect: Ignacio Serricchio as sports reporter Danny Diaz (who has the hots for Tully), India de Beaufort of Zoey's Extraordinary Playlist, who will play an up-and-coming journalist with feelings for Johnny, and Jolene Purdy (The White Lotus), who will star as talent agent Tully has on her radar.
+The outlet also revealed a few other newbies to expect: Ignacio Serricchio as sports reporter Danny Diaz (who has the hots for Tully), India de Beaufort of Zoey's Extraordinary Playlist, who will play an up-and-coming journalist with feelings for Johnny, and Jolene Purdy (The White Lotus), who will star as a talent agent Tully has on her radar.

-'Firefly Lane' season 2 plot
+What is the 'Firefly Lane' season 2 plotline?

-'Firefly Lane' books
+Read the 'Firefly Lane' books while you wait:

 - View at Amazon in the US

-- View the UK equivalent: Firefly Lane (opens in new tab), Fly Away (opens in new tab), True Colours (opens in new tab)
+- View the UK equivalent: Firefly Lane, Fly Away, True Colours

 We'll see you in Seattle soon, friends!